Isahara86/angular-docker-ci/README.md

  Test code during Docker image building - it will prevent to create image without pass all tests.

  **Step three**
- Adjust angular and docker to get environment variables when docker container starting - So we could use the same build for production and stage server.
+ Adjust angular and Docker to use Docker container environment inside angular - So we could use the same build for production and stage server.

 ## Angular CI code step by step